medo64/AASeq/docs/Plugins.md

 Configuration data (`configuration`) is provided as an argument.

-#### GetConfiguration Method
+#### ValidateConfiguration Method

-This method will return configuration data for the instance.
+This method will return validated configuration data for the instance.
 Note that this data is used for all messages since it belongs in the common instance.